sveltejs/svelte/site/content/docs/02-template-syntax.md

 ---

 `$$slots` is an object whose keys are the names of the slots passed into the component by the parent.
-If the parent does not pass in a slot with a particular name, that name will not be a present in `$$slots`.
+If the parent does not pass in a slot with a particular name, that name will not be present in `$$slots`.
 This allows components to render a slot (and other elements, like wrappers for styling) only if the parent provides it.

 Note that explicitly passing in an empty named slot will add that slot's name to `$$slots`.
 For example, if a parent passes `<div slot="title" />` to a child component, `$$slots.title` will be truthy within the child.